MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/configure-environment-variables.md

 # Configure environment variables

-Environment variables are solution components that store parameter keys and values, which then serve as input to various other application objects, such as Power Automate flows and Power Apps.
+Environment variables are solution components that store parameter keys and values, which then serve as input to various other application objects found in Power Automate flows and Power Apps.
 Enterprise systems often have multiple connection parameters, and manually entering the parameters into each component can be redundant and time-consuming.

 The SAP Procurement solution template uses environment variables within cloud flows to centrally manage and set key properties on the [SAP ERP connector](/connectors/saperp/) flow action steps.